 For invalid APNS responses where there is a mismatch of token and the certificate in your Mixpanel project or simply an improperly formatted token: Mixpanel removes the invalid device token from the $ios_devices property on that profile.

-Calling the $remove method (listed under the Update Operations section) will remove specific tokens from your Mixpanel People profiles.
-This will be reflected in the "iOS Devices" list property of APNs push tokens:
+Calling the $remove method (listed under the Update Operations section) will remove specific tokens from your Mixpanel user profiles.
+This will be reflected in the "iOS Devices" list property of APNs push tokens.

-You can find more details about unsetting people properties and re-appending items to list people properties in our Engage API documentation.
+You can find more details about unsetting user profile properties and re-appending items to list user profile properties in our Engage API documentation.

 On Android, if you try to send a push notification, Google responds with a status code; Mixpanel will take different actions depending on the status returned:

 MismatchSenderId: This error means you used one project ID to generate the device token and another project’s API key to send the push.
 To remedy this, you need to be sure that the project ID and API key match in the Google Developer Console.
 In the case of this error, Mixpanel will not remove the token from the $android_devices property.